device42/device42-docs/docs/solution-guides/jira-jsm-device42-solution-guide.md

 Fill in the required fields:

-1. **Object schema.** This field is required to create the new object schema import.
+1. **Object schema** This field is required to create the new object schema import.
 The field shows all object schemes on Insight.
-2. **External Import Token.** This field is required to create the new object schema import.
+2. **External Import Token** This field is required to create the new object schema import.
 See the [Generate an External Token for an Object Schema](#generate-an-external-token-for-an-object-schema) section above for more information.
-3. **Cron (UTC).** This field is required and will generate a cron expression, which is a string consisting of sub-expressions describing individual details of the schedule.
+3. **Cron (UTC)** This field is required and will generate a cron expression, which is a string consisting of sub-expressions describing individual details of the schedule.
 This schedule is when the sync between Device42 and Insight will run in UTC timezone.
 The four tabs: Hourly, Daily, Weekly, and Monthly determines how often a cron job runs.
 The "Monthly" option offers varied monthly scheduling, including specific days or weekdays, all at a specific hour.

 [Schedule](/assets/images/jsm-solution-guide/image80.jpg)

-4. **Create with default schema.** If this optional field is checked, it automatically creates default object types and attributes in Assets (formerly Insight) needed to sync with Device42.
+4. **Create with default schema** If this optional field is checked, it automatically creates default object types and attributes in Assets (formerly Insight) needed to sync with Device42.

 This is an example of an import created with default schema option.